YT37/PythonProjects/Projects/YoutubeSorter/README.md

-# YoutubePlaylistChannelSorter
+# YoutubeSorter
-- This project extracts all the data from the videos in YT Playlists & Sorts them into different playlists for different Channels.
+- This project extracts all the data from the videos in a YT Playlists & Sorts them according to Channel or Duration.

 # Requirements
 - Python 3.6 or up
+- Google OAuth Lib
 - Google API
-- Google OAuth Lib
+- ISODate
 - TQDM

 # Instructions